MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: mbaldwin
-ms.date: 08/27/2019
+ms.date: 10/29/2019
 ---

 # class mip::PolicyProfile
-[PolicyProfile](class_mip_policyprofile.md) class is the root class for using the Microsoft Information Protection operations.
-A typical application will only need one [PolicyProfile](class_mip_policyprofile.md) but it can create multiple profiles if needed.
+[PolicyProfile](undefined) class is the root class for using the Microsoft Information Protection operations.
+A typical application will only need one [PolicyProfile](undefined) but it can create multiple profiles if needed.

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public const Settings& GetSettings() const  |  Get the settings set on the profile. public void ListEnginesAsync(const std::shared_ptr\<void\>& context)  |  Starts list engines operation. public void UnloadEngineAsync(const std::string& id, const std::shared_ptr\<void\>& context)  |  Starts unloading the policy engine with the given ID. public void AddEngineAsync(const PolicyEngine::Settings& settings, const std::shared_ptr\<void\>& context)  |  Starts adding a new policy engine to the profile. public void DeleteEngineAsync(const std::string& id, const std::shared_ptr\<void\>& context)  |  Starts deleting the policy engine with the given ID.
-All data for the given profile will be deleted. public static MIP_API void __CDECL mip::PolicyProfile::LoadAsync | Starts loading a profile based on the provided settings. public static const MIP_API char* __CDECL mip::PolicyProfile::GetVersion | Get the library version
+public const Settings& GetSettings() const  |  Get the settings set on the profile. public void ListEnginesAsync(const std::shared_ptr\<void\>& context)  |  Starts list engines operation. public std::vector\<std::string\> ListEngines()  |  List of engines. public void UnloadEngineAsync(const std::string& id, const std::shared_ptr\<void\>& context)  |  Starts unloading the policy engine with the given ID. public void UnloadEngine(const std::string& id)  |  Starts unloading the policy engine with the given ID. public void AddEngineAsync(const PolicyEngine::Settings& settings, const std::shared_ptr\<void\>& context)  |  Starts adding a new policy engine to the profile. public std::shared_ptr\<PolicyEngine\> AddEngine(const PolicyEngine::Settings& settings, const std::shared_ptr\<void\>& context)  |  Add a new policy engine to the profile. public void DeleteEngineAsync(const std::string& id, const std::shared_ptr\<void\>& context)  |  Starts deleting the policy engine with the given ID.
+All data for the given profile will be deleted. public void DeleteEngine(const std::string& engineId)  |  Delete the policy engine with the given ID.
+All data for the given engine will be deleted. public static MIP_API void __CDECL mip::PolicyProfile::LoadAsync | Starts loading a profile based on the provided settings. public static const MIP_API char* __CDECL mip::PolicyProfile::GetVersion | Get the library version

 ## Members